Endless Desire

 Endless Desire (果しなき欲望, Hateshinaki yokubō) is a 1958 Japanese black comedy and crime film by Shōhei Imamura.

+In the film, war veterans of the Pacific War conspire to uncover a hidden morphine supply.
+The area of the hiding place is about to be demolished, and they have to hurry.
+The conspirators soon turn on each other, as they try to claim sole ownership over their loot.

 Plot

-Ten years after the end of the war, a group of veterans meets to dig up a supply of morphine which had been hidden in an air-raid shelter: ramen shop owner Onuma, pharmacist Nakata, professional criminal Yamamoto, and teacher Sawai.
-As the men had once been informed by their superior, Lieutenant Hashimoto, that only three men knew of the morphine, not four, they are at first suspicious of Sawai to be an intruder.
+Ten years after the end of the Pacific War, four ex-soldiers meet to retrieve a quantity of morphine which had been hidden in an air-raid shelter: Onuma, pharmacist Nakata, professional criminal Yamamoto, and teacher Sawai.
+As the men had once been informed by their superior, Lieutenant Hashimoto, that only three men knew of the morphine, not four, they at first suspect Sawai to be an intruder.
 They are joined by a woman, Shima, who declares that she is the younger sister of the Lieutenant who has died in the meantime.

-The area around the shelter has been turned into a shopping district, while the shelter itself now lies in the basement of a butcher shop.
-The group rents an empty store from corrupt local landlord Kinzo and plan to dig a tunnel under the butcher shop.
-Yamamoto is arrested for a burglary while collecting their share of the rent while the rest beguin digging.
-When the veterans start coming on to Shima, she announces that she will only sleep with the man who digs up the most during their venture.
-Later, she seduces Kinzo's son Satoru when he gets suspicious, which complicates Satoru's relationship with the butcher's daughter Ryuko.
+The area around the shelter has been turned into a shopping district, while the shelter itself is now the basement of a butcher shop.
+The group rents an empty store from corrupt local landlord Kinzō and starts digging a tunnel to the butcher shop.
+Shima announces that she will sleep with the man who digs up the most during their venture.
+Later, she seduces Kinzō's son Satoru, although Satoru tries to court the butcher's daughter Ryūko.
+Yamamoto is arrested for a burglary, but escapes and returns to the group.
+He tries to rape Shima, but is stopped by Sawai.

-When Kinzo announces that the area will be demolished in the next days by a decree of the city's council, the group's plan becomes a race against time.
-Yamamoto returns to the group and rapes Shima.
-Against the protestations of Shima, the group allow Yamamoto to help dig as time is running out.
-Sawai eventually kills the violent Yamamoto, but is himself is crushed trying to surreptitiously dig out the morphine barrel once the group has reached the air-raid shelter, left behind by the others.
-With only Onuma, Nakata and Shima left alive, Onuma learns that Shima is actually Lieutenant Hashimoto's widow, and that she and Nakata, who turns out to be the imposter, had been charged for killing her husband but released later for lack of evidence.
+When Kinzō announces that the area will be demolished in the next few days due to a decree of the city's council, the group's dig becomes a race against time.
+Sawai eventually kills the violent Yamamoto, but is himself buried alive under sand when the group has reached the basement and left him behind.
+With only Onuma, Nakata and Shima left, Onuma learns that Shima is actually Lieutenant Hashimoto's widow, and that she and Nakata, who turns out to be the intruder, had been charged for killing her husband but released later for lack of evidence.
 Shima poisons Onuma and then stabs Nakata to have the morphine all to herself.
 Satoru calls the police when he stumbles onto the scene.
 While fleeing through a heavy rain storm, Shima slips on a wet crossing and drowns in the river running underneath.